Ransomware: Your Worst IT Nightmare

 Ransomware 24x7 Hot Line: Call 800-462-8800

-Progent's Ransomware 24x7 Hot Line is intended to help organizations to take the time-critical first phase in responding to a ransomware attack by containing the malware.
-Progent's online ransomware expert can help you to locate and isolate infected devices and guard clean resources from being penetrated.
-If your system has been breached by any version of ransomware, act fast.
+Progent's Ransomware 24x7 Hot Line is intended to assist organizations to take the time-critical first step in mitigating a ransomware assault by putting out the fire.
+Progent's remote ransomware expert can help you to locate and quarantine infected devices and protect undamaged resources from being compromised.
+If your system has been penetrated by any strain of ransomware, act fast.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.
-For details, see Progent's Ransomware 24x7 Hot Line.
+For more information, visit Progent's Ransomware 24x7 Hot Line.